fdarthen/taXaminer/README.md

 # Installation

 To install taXaminer, use the python package installer pip.
+Note: taXaminer is as of yet not published at pypi, thus you need to download this repository and provide pip with the link to the directory for installation.
 ```
 pip install taxaminer
 ```